youssef12314/students_flaks_api_exercise/README.md

 5. Merge your branch into the master branch
 6. Open a Codespace from your version of the project.

-This should open a version with the right dependency versions install.
+This should open a version with the right dependency versions installed.

 7. Run the app again by typing the command ```Python app.py```